-Congress, Samajwadi Party Betrayed Mayawati: PM Modi
+Congress, Samajwadi Party betrayed Mayawati: PM Modi

 Lucknow, May 04: Prime Minister Narendra Modi on Saturday launched a fresh attack on the opposition parties and said that though the Samajwadi Party was evidently going soft on the Congress, Bahujan Samaj Party supremo Mayawati was openly opposing the grand old party.